Bill Rasmussen: Other business

 Rasmussen became involved in plans to build a 12,000-seat golf stadium in Naples, Florida.
 The project was rife with corruption, with the Naples Daily News describing it as the "biggest public corruption scandal in local history".
 Rasmussen became a subject of the criminal investigations surrounding the project and pled guilty to two misdemeanor cases of fraud in a plea deal that reduced the charges against him in exchange for his cooperation in the corruption case against the public officials.

-Personal life
+Health and death

 In July 2019, Rasmussen disclosed that he had been diagnosed with Parkinson's disease.
+Rasmussen died of the disease at his home in Land O' Lakes, Florida, on August 18, 2026, at the age of 93.